Truganina suburb profile

 Truganina property market performance

-Sales activity for houses has been robust, with 227 houses sold over the last 12 months.
-Houses are taking a median of 50 days on the market, while units are selling faster with a median of 36 days, suggesting a quicker turnover for units despite fewer sales.
+Sales activity has been robust for houses, with 189 sold in the past 12 months, compared to just 5 units.
+Houses are taking longer to sell, with a median of 50 days on the market, while units are moving faster at 36 days, suggesting stronger demand for units despite their limited availability.

-The rental market in Truganina has remained relatively stable, with no change in average rent for houses over the last 12 months, maintaining at $520.
-Units have seen a slight increase in rent by 3.3%, with the average rent now at $465, reflecting a steady demand for rental properties.
+The rental market in Truganina has remained relatively stable for houses, with no change in average rent over the last 12 months.
+However, unit rents have increased by 5.4%, reflecting a growing interest in the unit rental market.

 | Houses | Units | |